Spotting with the NuvaRing

 With typical use, a woman removes the NuvaRing after three weeks and experiences withdrawal bleeding, or her period.
 This is the body's natural response to the removal of the hormones released by the NuvaRing.
 Spotting is a common side effect for women just beginning a hormonal birth control method and for those who continuously skip their periods, especially during the first few months.
 Besides the continuous use of hormonal birth control, spotting may occur for multiple reasons, including:

 - A woman's age: girls who begin to menstruate at an early age and women who are close to menopause tend to experience more spotting

 - In rare cases, an ectopic pregnancy or cancer

 In the meantime, it can be helpful to create a menstrual diary to keep track of your spotting.
 Specifically include the date it starts, how long it lasts, and approximately how much you are bleeding.
 This may be helpful for your health care provider to determine a possible cause.
 It is highly advised to see your health care provider if you are in pain, if the irregular bleeding happens after more than one menstrual cycle, and/or if the bleeding lasts for three or more days.
-Check out Spotting between cycles for some more detailed information on why this occurs.

 Speaking with your health care provider is recommended whenever you have a question regarding your birth control.
 In the meantime, kudos for being so mindful of your body's changes and taking control of your health!